ubco-mds-2021-labs/dashboard2-data551_grouph/docs/reflection-milestone3.md

 [Milestone 2 Reflection](https://github.com/ubco-mds-2021-labs/dashboard1-data551_group-h/blob/main/docs/reflection-milestone2.md)

-Note: - Will add more things in case in case of more brainstorming and feedback from TA in Milestone2
+Note: - Will add more things in case in case of more brainstorming and feedback from TA in Milestone2 and Milestone3